Parents & Professionals

 PSHE Curriculum

-We want our children to leave Cavendish View equipped for the challenges that lie ahead and ready to be active participants in society.
-Through our curriculum we aim to prepare our pupils for a range of different social situations and equip them with key life skills they will need to thrive in the rapidly changing world.
+We want our pupils to leave Cavendish View equipped for the challenges ahead and ready to play an active role in society.
+Through our curriculum, we prepare them for a wide range of social situations and provide the key life skills they need to thrive in an ever-changing world.

 Beaumont Parents & Professionals